share-meals/food-guide-toolkit-website/README.md

 1. **Page** - These are public pages that are viewable by everyone through NextJS
 2. **Toolkit Page** - These are only available to users after they have created an account through NextJS.
 This will let users keep track of their progress implementing the Toolkit.

+You also want to set the proper access permissions.
+In your Strapi Dashboard, navigate to `Settings -> Roles -> Public` and allow `find` and `findOne` on `Page`.
+Assuming you are running this on localhost, you can navigate to `http://localhost:1337/admin/settings/users-permissions/roles/2`